said-alrove/travel-blog/README.md

 That'd be everything for this project :D.

 Update: Something that I forgot to mention was that I had noticed that using the fonts from Google by calling it with a link element made the site a little bit slower (was something that always was present in the lighthouse report), thus I decided to download the fonts I was gonna use to get better performance when charging the site (and it worked perfectly :D).
+To import the fonts in the project I used the @font-face rule, [this video](https://www.youtube.com/watch?v=KzqQXDbDvus) gave me a hand (the @font-face rule works the same in SASS as in CSS so I didn't really deal with anything).

 ### Lighthouse
 ![](readme/lighthouse.png)